ljtpetersen/Archipelago/worlds/pokemon_crystal_prerelease/docs/en_Pokemon Crystal.md

 # Pokémon Crystal

-## Where is the options page?

-You can read through all the options and generate a YAML [here](../player-options).

 ## What does randomization do to this game?

 Some changes have been made to the base game for this randomizer: